 To make more elementary, middle, and high schools, we need future leaders to commit themselves to the most urgent and exciting work of our time.
 It takes individuals who can inspire students, who put excellence ahead of easy, and who project urgency about closing the achievement gap.
 It takes individuals who are fearless about making decisions and conducting difficult conversations and who can build a highly collaborative team and shape a vibrant culture.
 These individuals cultivate learning communities that are simultaneously academically rigorous and joyful.
 They know that their job is the most important one in the world.
 Self-reflective and humble, they are open to feedback and committed to continuously improving.

-Uncommon Schools is offering a one-year fellowship to prepare to do one of three things: 1) open a new Uncommon school; 2) take over an existing Uncommon school; or 3) join an existing K-8 school as an Academy Director.
+Uncommon Schools is offering a one-year fellowship to prepare fellows to open a new Uncommon school or sustain an existing school as Principal.

 Prepare for Success